N-McA/deep_nlp_report/README.md

+# Usage

+Please cite the data loading utils if you use them this year, I could do without getting in shit.

 # Setup

 This uses [git-lfs](https://git-lfs.github.com/) for the data and a filter to remove the output of notebooks (otherwise diffs are a nightmare).